ut-planteco/gDAT/README.md

 The gDAT documentation is available under the manual/ folder as HTML files that can be opened with browser or through GitHub when browsing to manual/ folder.

+## Database

+Pipeline includes MaarjAM database consisting of arbuscular mycorrhizal sequences from SSU gene region.
+Database uses virtual taxa (VT) concept, which are phylogenetically defined sequence groups roughly corresponding to species-level taxa.
+Pipeline allows usage of custom databases, copy FASTA files to db/ folder and files will be automatically shown in the GUI.
+For BLAST+ search, use "Build a BLAST+ database" function in the pipeline to convert the FASTA files into correct format.

 ## License

 The gDAT is distributed under the GNU General Public License version 3.
 [CC-BY](https://creativecommons.org/licenses/by/3.0/)